Systematic study of lepton-flavor-violating dark matter interactions via indirect detection in effective field theories: Calculation of the general velocity-dependent

 Based on the definition in \cref{eq:sigmavr}, it is straightforward to see that

-This shows that the relative-velocity distribution retains the standard Maxwell--Boltzmann form, but with an effective velocity dispersion $\sqrt{2} v_0 (r)$.
+This shows that the relative-velocity distribution retains the standard Maxwell-Boltzmann form but with an effective velocity dispersion $\sqrt{2} v_0 (r)$.
 As a result, the moments of the relative velocity are calculated to take the form

 Using the nonrelativistic expansion

 the thermally averaged annihilation cross section follows directly as

 The velocity dispersion $v_0 (r)$ can be obtained by solving the Jeans equation \cite{binney2011galactic,Ferrer:2013cla}